aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ### transformQueryRequest
  * This operation MUST take as input a QueryRequest object.
- * This operation MUST return a QueryRequest object.
+ * This operation MUST return a QueryRequest object and an optional second QueryRequest object.

-here it gets fuzzy

-* Replace source/value with beacon/hash
- * fail if not using equality
+ * This operation MUST fail if a source field is compared with anything but equality
+ * If no source fields are mentioned, the QueryRequest object MUST be returned unchanged.

+ * For beacons in the FilterExpression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
+ * For beacons in the FilterExpression that do have a "previous" entry, this operation MUST replace (field EQ value) with ((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))

+If there is no "previous" entry in the "key" section
+ * This operstion must return one QueryRequest object

+If there is a "previous" entry in the "key" section
- * maybe make two requests
+ * This opertion MUST return two QueryRequest objects
- * if multiple beacons are used that have 'previous' entries, do we deal with the exponential explosion or can we call it an error?
+ * This operation MUST return one QueryRequest with the key's field and value replaced with the current scan beacon settings
+ * This operation MUST return one QueryRequest with the key's field and value replaced with the previous scan beacon settings

 ### transformQueryResponse
  * This operation MUST take as input a QueryResponse object and a QueryRequest object.